-The proposed District will serve land that comprises an approximately 502.47 +/- acre master planned mixed-use development currently anticipated to contain a total of approximately 913 residential dwelling units and 208,900 square feet of commercial/office space, although the development plan can change.
-Assuming an average density of 3.5 persons per residential dwelling unit, the estimated residential population of the proposed District at build out would be approximately 3,196 +/- and all of these residents as well as the landowners within the District will be affected by the ordinance.
+The proposed District will serve land that comprises an approximately 208.02 +/- acre master planned residential development currently anticipated to contain a total of approximately 320 residential dwelling units, although the development plan can change.
+Assuming an average density of 3.5 persons per residential dwelling unit, the estimated residential population of the proposed District at build out would be approximately 1,120 +/- and all of these residents as well as the landowners within the District will be affected by the ordinance.
 The County, the proposed District and certain state agencies will also be affected by or required to comply with the ordinance as more fully discussed hereafter.